-Serovar: Typhimurium Strain: 14028s phoPQ::kanr3
+Serovar: Typhimurium Strain: 14028s ΔSTM31203

-Original Source: Salmonella enterica (S. enterica) subsp. enterica, strain 14028s phoPQ::kanr (serovar Typhimurium) was derived from strain 14028s (strain 14028s was originally known as strain 14028, however, a variant of the original strain with a rough colony morphology was designated 14028r and the original smooth strain was renamed 14028s).
-Strain 14028 is a descendent of strain CDC 6516-60 which was isolated from pools of hearts and livers of 4-week-old chickens.
+Original Source: Salmonella enterica (S. enterica) subsp. enterica, strain 14028s ΔSTM3120 (serovar Typhimurium) was derived from strain 14028s (strain 14028s was originally known as strain 14028, however, a variant of the original strain with a rough colony morphology was designated 14028r and the original smooth strain was renamed 14028s).
+Strain 14028 is a descendent of strain CDC 6516-60 which was isolated from pools of hearts and livers of 4-week-old chickens.4

-Comments: The phoPQ::kanr mutant of strain 14028s was produced by creating a PCR product with phoPQ homologous sequences at the 5' and 3' ends of a linear fragment containing a kanamycin resistance cassette.
-S. enterica subsp. enterica, strain 14028s was transformed, and insertion of the kan cassette in place of phoPQ was confirmed by PCR.
-The complete genome (GenBank: CP001363.1) and plasmid (GenBank: CP001362.1) sequences are available.
-Additional information regarding NR-12158 is available at the Resource Center for Biodefense Proteomics Research (BPRC).
+Comments: The ΔSTM3120 mutant of strain 14028s was produced by creating a PCR product with STM3120 homologous sequences at the 5' and 3' ends of a linear fragment containing a kanamycin resistance cassette.
+S. enterica subsp. enterica, strain 14028s was transformed, and insertion of the kan cassette in place of STM3120 was confirmed by PCR.
+The final non-polar deletions were constructed by elimination of the kan cassette.5 The complete genome (GenBank: CP001363.1) and plasmid (GenBank: CP001362.1) sequences are available.
+Additional information regarding NR-12181 is available at the Resource Center for Biodefense Proteomics Research (BPRC).

-- S. enterica are Gram-negative, rod-shaped, flagellated bacteria.
+S. enterica are Gram-negative, rod-shaped, flagellated bacteria.
 The species is divided into six subspecies (I, II, IIIa, IIIb, IV, VI) where only subspecies I, subsp. enterica, is considered of clinical relevance.
 Salmonellosis (non-typhoidal), due to the greater than 1500 serovars of S. enterica subsp. enterica, is one of the most common food-borne diseases with an estimated two million cases that occur in the United States every year.
-Pathogenicity results from a variety of virulence factors found in plasmids, prophages, and five pathogenicity islands which allow these organisms to colonize and infect host organisms. - S. enterica subsp. enterica serovar Typhimurium (formerly
+Pathogenicity results from a variety of virulence factors found in plasmids, prophages, and five pathogenicity islands which allow these organisms to colonize and infect host organisms.

+S. enterica subsp. enterica serovar Typhimurium (formerly